Skip to main content Skip to footer

 }

-Since our Angular Viewer Component will open ARJS report templates, we will need to configure a report to be displayed by default.
-Since ActiveReportsJS uses the extension of .rdlx-json for its report files, there are a few different routes we can follow to create/add a report to our Angular project.
+Since our Angular Report Viewer component will open ARJS report templates, we will need to configure a report to be displayed by the viewer when it is loaded.
+Since ActiveReportsJS uses the .rdlx-json extension for its report files, there are a few different routes we can follow to create/add a report to our Angular project.
 We can structure the report using JSON syntax, create a report programmatically using the ARJS API, or design a report in the Standalone Report Designer.

 For this tutorial, we will structure our file using JSON within VS Code.
 Let’s get started by adding a new file to the src/assets folder and naming it report-test.rdlx-json.
 Let’s copy this code into the file to embed a report name and basic textbox control into its structure: